MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/faq.md

 For other known issues with this version of [!INCLUDE[pn_crm_app_for_outlook_short](../includes/pn-crm-app-for-outlook-short.md)], see the [Dynamics 365 for Customer Engagement apps Readme](../admin/readme-9.md).

 ## Dynamics 365 App for Outlook does not display the recipient picker and instead displays a different dashboard.
 How do I switch it back?
 Dynamics 365 Dynamics 365 App for Outlook landing page is a dashboard that is configured in the App Module named “App for Outlook”.
 An administrator or a system customizer will need to ensure that the default dashboard is correctly set in Dynamics 365.
-This is documented here.
+For more information, [Limitations when customizing Dynamics 365 App for Outlook](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/outlook-app/limitations-when-customizing-app-for-outlook#customizing-app-for-outlook-sitemap).

 ## When I open Dynamics 365 App for Outlook, I see a blue screen with errors related to Server-Side Synchronization.
 How do I recover from this?
 Currently, Dynamics 365 App for Outlook requires Server-Side Synchronization to be successfully set up on the Exchange mailbox.
 Depending on the scenario, you may see one of the following messages displayed.